 Dispatchers are available during campus hours to answer your calls.
-In response to a call regarding a reported crime, the Global Security Operations Center (GSOC) will take the required action, either dispatching a security agent, police officer, or having the student file an incident report with the on-duty security agent or local police department.
+In response to a call regarding a reported crime, the Global Security Operations Center (GSOC) will take the required action, either dispatching a security officer, police officer, or having the student file an incident report with the on-duty security agent or local police department.
 In response to a reported emergency, the Global Security Operations Center (GSOC) will respond and summon the appropriate resources to assist in the response to the incident.
-All incident reports are forwarded to the respective Campus Executive Director for review and are referred to the Vice President of Facilities and Asset Management for potential action, as appropriate.
+All incident reports are forwarded to the respective Campus Executive Director for review and for potential action, as appropriate.
 Security will investigate a report when it is deemed appropriate.

 Additional information obtained via the investigation will also be forwarded to the American Career College General Counsel.
 If assistance is required from the respective Police Department or Fire Department, the Global Security Operations Center (GSOC) will contact the appropriate responders.
-If a sexual assault or rape should occur, associates on the scene (including the Title IX Coordinator, Deputy, Administrators and Global Security Operations Center (GSOC)) will offer the victim a variety of services and/or resources.
+If a sexual assault or rape should occur, associates on the scene (including the Title IX Coordinator, Title IX Administrators and Global Security Operations Center (GSOC)) will offer the victim a variety of services and/or resources.